Firearms in Miami Vice: Sonny Crockett

 After the Dornaus & Dixon company went out of business in 1986, the product placement contract went to Smith & Wesson.
 Starting with the third season, Sonny used a 2nd Generation series Smith & Wesson Model 645.
 This was a full-sized 5-inch-barreled stainless steel service pistol in .45 ACP.
-Galco Gunleather again fashioned a "Miami Classic" shoulder holster for Johnson's new S&W 645 pistol.
+Galco Gunleather again fashioned a Miami Classic shoulder holster for Johnson's new S&W 645 pistol.
 In the Galco Gunleather headquarters, there is a large display that contains the Miami Vice shoulder holster rig that Don Johnson wore, accompanied by an autographed photo of him.
 In late 1988 Smith & Wesson unveiled their new 3rd Generation Series of auto pistols, which coincided with the fifth and last season of the series; as the producers desired to keep Crockett as being seen to be on the cutting edge of weaponry, Sonny's Model 645 was replaced with the new Smith & Wesson Model 4506, also chambered in .45 ACP.
 This pistol had 20+ design improvements including a one piece arched grip.
 Sonny's 4506 can be seen in the beginning of the episode "Victim of Circumstance" when he is sitting in a cafe, looking at it.
 Sonny also carried a .45 ACP Detonics Combat-Master backup gun in an ankle holster on his left leg, replacing the Pocket 9 from the pilot episode.
 It can be seen in the bar scene shootout in the "Prodigal Son" episodes.
-In the last series episode "Freefall" Crockett is placing what looks to be a S&W CS45 (compact alloy framed .45 ACP) in his ankle holster.
+Towards the climax of the two hour series finale episode "Freefall", Crockett can be seen standing at his open locker loading weapons for the episode's climax, when he puts on a padded ankle holster that is holding a Smith & Wesson 669, a compact alloy framed 9mm.

 Rico Tubbs

 Ricardo "Rico" Tubbs was armed with a sawed-off double-barreled shotgun in the first season.
 In Season 2, he used an Ithaca 37 sawed-off pump shotgun called an Ithaca Stakeout, which he carried on a halter under his jacket.
 Beginning in Season 3 (and for the remainder of the show), he carried a modified, short-barreled Remington 870.
-As a backup, he carried a Smith & Wesson Model 38 Bodyguard with Pachmayr grips.
+His primary sidearm was a Smith & Wesson Model 38 Bodyguard with Pachmayr grips.
 He can also be seen using a SIG P228 in the series finale 'Freefall' and a Smith & Wesson Model 36 in the pilot episode.